venoid/admin-datatable/README.md

 ```

 #### on-api-call function example
-- This function is called on component mount
+- This function is called on component create and everytime some action in datatable happens (click on a new page, selec per page etc.)
-- In parameter is an object with an `api` you've sent to props (additional properties will be added soon)
+- In parameter is an object with a `currentPage` and `perPageCount`.
+It indicates current page and count of data displayed on a page.
+Additional properties will be added soon...

 ```
 // your on-api-call function
-getBooks({ api }) {
+getBooks({ currentPage }) {
   return new Promise(async (resolve, reject) => { // return promise, which will be resolved inside the component
     try {
-      const { data } = await axios.get(api) // make your request (axios is just for example, you can call also call graphql server using apollo etc.) resolve({ // in resolve function return your data (array) and total count of the data to make pagination work properly data,
+      const { data } = await axios.get("https://my-json-server.typicode.com/dmitrijt9/book-api-mock/books") // make your request (axios is just for example, you can call also call graphql server using apollo etc.) resolve({ // in resolve function return your data (array) and total count of the data to make pagination work properly data,
         total: data.length